DeoluVS/q2-coursework-blueprint/README.md

 The game starts with flashing one square and the game starts to create a longer sequence building off of the previous squares the user can remember.
 I like this idea but I will take my own spin on it by making each square a different colour and indicate a duplicate square in the series by placing a number on each square indicating that.
 Instead of having just one continuous level, I will have multiple levels with different grid matrixes from 2x2 to 4x4 with a cap on the increasing difficulty.

-### Target Audience
-The intended audience for the game is for anyone who wants to assess their cognitive abilities.
-One target audience might also be job seekers looking for a role in IT as some companies require you to do an IQ test or a series of activities and questionnaires to assess if you're a right fit for the company.
-Being able to retain and reproduce information is one of the more important things to work on and it's the one game type that I tend to practice that game mode the most.
-It mainly targets short term memory as you need to look at a sequence and replay the same order of inputs as shown to the user.

-I noticed that when I was applying for many different graduate IT roles, one of the common games was something in relation to short term memory or working with information and using it.
-Since, it is relevant to me it can be relevant to other graduate students or prospective interns looking for work in the IT industry.

 ### Wireframes
 For this website, I want it to be more JavaScript heavy rather than design heavy so one of the things I will work towards is just using a simplistic design but still doing the best I can to make it pass all the validator pass checks.
 This game is more geared towards the mobile view but it can be played on desktop, mobiles and tablets.
 Here is the mobile view of the wireframe: